HomerReid/libGDSII/README.md

 In this case what is going on is that `libGDSII` is creating and internally storing a `GDSIIData` structure for the given GDS file.
-Successive calls to `GetPolygons` with the same file name will re-use the cached data structure, saving the cost of re-rereading th GDS file.
+Successive calls to `GetPolygons` with the same file name will re-use the cached data structure, saving the cost of rereading the GDS file.
 If you make subsequent calls to `GetPolygons` with a new GDS file, the cached data will be destroyed and allocated anew for the new file.